 HACP may not require participants to use a certain lender or a certain type of financing.
-However, financing for purchases under this Program must generally comply with secondary mortgage market requirements.
-HACP will only approve a fixed interest rate "Qualified Mortgage" provided by a lender.
+However, financing for purchases under this Program must generally be insured or guaranteed by the State or Federal government and comply with secondary mortgage market requirements.
+HACP will only approve a fixed interest rate "Qualified Mortgage" mortgage provided by a lender.
 A Qualified Mortgage shall be insured by FHA, Guaranteed by VA, or funded by Fannie Mae, Freddie Mac, or other governmental entity, state or local housing finance agency, nonprofit organization, or a regional Federal Home Loan Bank under one of its affordable housing programs.
 HACP will not approve any lending practice that it determines, in its reasonable discretion, to be abusive or predatory including loans offered at a rate above Prime to individuals who do not qualify for Prime Rate loans, i.e., subprime loans.
 Seller financing will be on a case-by-case basis, including instances where HACP or nonprofit organization is the seller.
 It is the goal of the Program for participants to utilize all other assistance for which they are eligible prior to receiving assistance from this Program.